 Note: An earlier version of this story appeared in Midwestern Gothic, issue 2 (the “Summer” issue, despite the story’s title), available here.
-It’s a free translation of “Метель” (Metel’) by Aleksandr Pushkin.
+It’s inspired by “Метель” (Metel’), a short story by Aleksandr Pushkin.

 Gabriel and Eva Krotka’s only child was a wispy, green-eyed girl known amongst her community for skipping Mass, for having run away to Windsor and had a tattoo done there, for slashing and safety-pinning her clothes, for her nose piercing, for bleaching her sheen jet-black hair, and for playing raucous guitar heard from the sidewalk in front of her house.

 More than one boy discovered his own body while imagining his tongue entwined with Ariadna’s.
 These boys yearned and tugged at themselves, almost able to feel her panties after they had slipped off her clothes in the backseat of a car parked on the penultimate level of the parking deck along Ford Road.
 Derek Kempf already had experience.
 She pressed herself against his chest, lingered, said he smelled like cigarettes and cologne, one of her favorite scents.
 He was wiry, had dyed his hair black from the original chestnut.
 The Dearborn High cheerleaders tittered and flipped their skirts at the bad boy.
 They were unlike Derek’s drawings, scribbled out in class, of girls with short spiky hair, piercings, skin inked by tattoos, hoodies, drinking out of the bottle.

 After high school, Ariadna started at Henry Ford Community College, claiming she would study Psychology.
 Derek signed up for an EMT training course, satisfying those who asked about his future by declaring he’d become a fireman.
 He was a punk kid, but he would be a public servant.